Search

 area covered.

-full knapsack = a x b x c f 100 litres or kcr.
+Therefore amount of concentrate required for full knapsack = a x b x c f 100 liters or kcr. ( =axbxcxl0 mis. or gms.)

-More Information on USING KNAPSACK SPRAYERS
+More Information on Using Knapsack Sprayers

 Using knapsack sprayers is an important method for applying chemicals in various settings.
 It involves wearing protective clothing and following specific steps to ensure safe and effective application.